m1lt0n/m1lt0n.github.io/_posts/2020-10-14-implement-circuit-breaker-in-go.markdown

 <img src="{{site.baseurl}}/assets/images/circuit_breaker_down.png" alt="Circuit breaker with service down" width="100%" />

 As seen in the logs, the service calls fails the first 3 times and the circuit breaker trips.
-Then, for another 5 seconds (that the state of the circuit breaker is open), the fallback response is returned and the service is not called at all.
+Then, for another 5 seconds (that the state of the circuit breaker is open), the service is not called at all, as the circuit breaker returns an error without trying the service call.
 After that, the circuit breaker switches to half open state and tries to make a call one more time.
 Since it fails, the circuit breaker returns to an open state for another 5 seconds.

 And an example with the service up: